The Univalence Principle: Unnatural transformations and nonfunctorial operations

 A duploid is a pre-duploid together with ``parity shift'' functions $\Uparrow$ taking positive objects to negative ones and $\Downarrow$ taking negative objects to positive ones, together with unnatural families of linear isomorphisms $\mathsf{force}: \mathord{\Uparrow} p \cong p$, for positive $p$, and thunkable isomorphisms $\mathsf{wrap}:n \cong \mathord{\Downarrow} n$, for negative $n$.
 However, it turns out that $\Uparrow$ and $\Downarrow$ can in fact be made into functors, and $\mathsf{force}$ and $\mathsf{wrap}$ natural.
 Thus, this additional structure does not change the notions of indiscernibility or univalence. \end{example}

 \begin{example}[Factorization systems] A \emph{factorization system} on a category $\C$ consists of two classes of morphisms $L$ and $R$ satisfying certain axioms.
-For a \emph{weak} factorization system, these axioms are that every morphism of $\C$ factors as an $L$-map followed by an $R$-map, that $L$ and $R$ are closed under retracts, and that any commutative square
+For a \emph{weak} factorization system , these axioms are that every morphism of $\C$ factors as an $L$-map followed by an $R$-map, that $L$ and $R$ are closed under retracts, and that any commutative square

 with $\ell\in L$ and $r\in R$, has a diagonal filler $s$ as shown.
 For an \emph{orthogonal} or \emph{unique} factorization system, one requires that such diagonal fillers are unique, or equivalently that factorizations are unique up to unique isomorphism.

-One natural signature for a factorization system (of either sort) is a slight generalization of \Cref{eg:m-cat}, with two predicates $L$ and $R$ instead of just the one $M$.
+One natural signature for a factorization system (of either sort) is a slight generalization of \cref{eg:m-cat}, with two predicates $L$ and $R$ instead of just the one $M$.

-Building on \Cref{eg:m-cat} (and the fact that in a weak factorization system, both $L$ and $R$ contain all isomorphisms), an indiscernibility between two objects $a$ and $b$ of a category with a weak factorization system will then be simply an isomorphism between $a$ and $b$.
+Building on \cref{eg:m-cat} (and the fact that in a weak factorization system, both $L$ and $R$ contain all isomorphisms), an indiscernibility between two objects $a$ and $b$ of a category with a weak factorization system will then be simply an isomorphism between $a$ and $b$.
 Similarly, a morphism between such structures is just a functor that preserves $L$ and $R$, and an equivalence of structures is an equivalence of the underlying categories that preserves and reflects $L$ and $R$.

 A weak factorization system is \emph{functorial} if there is a specified functor $\C^{\mathbf{2}} \to \C^{\mathbf{3}}$ factoring each morphism as an $L$-map followed by an $R$-map.
 (Here $\C^{\mathbf{2}}$ is the category whose objects are morphisms in $\C$ and whose morphisms are commutative squares, and similarly $\C^{\mathbf{3}}$ is the category whose objects are composable pairs of morphisms in $\C$.)
 An orthogonal factorization system is automatically and essentially-uniquely functorial, but a weak factorization system may not be.
 We can write down a signature for a functorial weak factorization system as follows: